-The model concisely explains the interconnected relationship between motivation, ability, and trigger to test the impact of an ad or environment.
-In the specific case of a post-click landing page, the model demonstrates the overarching need for consistency and continuity between the source ad and the post-click landing page.
+The model explains the relationship between motivation, ability, and trigger to test the impact of an ad or environment.
+In the specific case of a landing page, the model demonstrates the overarching need for consistency and continuity between the source ad and the post-click landing page.

 In this ad and corresponding post-click landing page from Directive Consulting, both display a consistency in design, tone, and offer to create continuity and sense of familiarity for the user:

-To borrow a common analogy, the behavior modeling theory presents the three main elements as if they are supporting a three-legged stool.
+To borrow a common analogy, the behavior modeling theory presents the three main elements.
 Motivation, ability, and trigger each represent an individual leg on that stool.
-It is only when all three elements work in a converging, coordinated manner that the message can be delivered in a persuasive fashion.
+It is only when all three elements work in a converging, coordinated manner that the delivery of the message takes place in a persuasive fashion.

 If any of the elements are missing, it would be like trying to sit on the three-legged stool with one of the legs missing.
-Although Fogg’s Behavior Model, like the stool, is simple and straightforward, those qualities in no way imply the concepts underlying the theory are simplistic.
-Close attention to the details creates an efficiency and effectiveness in your post-click landing pages.
+Although Fogg’s Behavior Model, like the stool, is simple and straightforward.
+Those qualities in no way imply the concepts underlying the theory are simplistic.
+Close attention to the details creates an efficiency and effectiveness in your landing pages.
 Taking any of them for granted is equivalent to embracing an ineffective message.

 In the Fogg behavior model, motivation serves as the primary driver to persuade and prompt a desired reaction.
 In a marketing environment like a post-click landing page, motivation can be seen as the emotional backdrop that creates the desire for the consumer to continue along the sales funnel.